Estimated reading time: 4 minutes

-A Build Own Operate Agreement (BOO) is an infrastructure project implementation and delivery model used in public-private partnerships (PPP).
+A Build Own Operate Contract (B.O.O.) is an infrastructure project implementation and delivery model used in Public-Private Partnerships (PPP).
 It rules how a private entity finances, builds, owns, and operates infrastructure projects for a specified period.

-Unlike other PPP models (i.e. Build-Operate-Transfer (BOT), the facility ownership remains with the private entity indefinitely.
-This model is often used for large-scale infrastructure projects, i.e. power plants, water treatment facilities, and transportation networks.
+Unlike other PPP models, the Build-Operate-Transfer (B.O.T), the facility ownership remains with the private entity indefinitely.
+This model is often used for large-scale infrastructure projects, like power plants, water treatment facilities, and transportation networks.

 - Financing: The private entity secures the necessary funding, often through equity, debt, and government grants.